brsr/antitile/README.md

 # antitile
-Manipulation of tilings using Python and Antiprism
+Manipulation of tilings using Python and [Antiprism](https://github.com/antiprism/antiprism).

+Under construction.